-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: A general pro-forma is completed, covering errors/issues that were identified during the marking process, and produced as formal examination feedback.

 The marks for assignment 1 will be provided at the deadline time.
 Further feedback, including worked solutions will be provided within the week after the deadline.